 Good packaging must be carefully planned from the start to reduce waste and support sustainability.

-The ideal eco-friendly packaging provides maximum protection with minimal use of material.
+The ideal sustainable packaging provides maximum protection with minimal use of material.

-We apply the 3Rs – reduce, reuse, and recycle, as part of our approach to eco-friendly packaging.
+We apply the 3Rs – reduce, reuse, and recycle, as part of our approach to packaging.